lilypond/lilypond/Documentation/user/README.txt

 GENERAL GUIDELINES

 * Do not forget to create @cindex entries for new sections of text.
+Enter commands with @funindex, i.e.
+@funindex \relative
+do not bother with the @code{} (they are added automatically).
+These items are added to both the command index and the unified index.

 * The use of the word `illegal' is inappropriate in most cases.
 Say `invalid' instead.